Cabrio engine preparation and fitting

 Header tank is from a Vauxhall Corsa/Tigra as it had the right connections.
 I didn't like the subaru system as it is based on an external overflow tank.
 An aftermarket one would have been solid aluminium so levels are not so easy to check.
 I welded on a couple of brackets to the body to support the standard fitting points on the tank

-Fill point is accessable when the decklid is open.
+Fill point is accessible when the decklid is open.

 The OBP pedal box had no provision for the throttle cable so this is what I came up with.
 I also made up the cable from a universal kit using the subaru fittings/adjuster on the engine end.
 It feeds through the standard tube in the chassis tunnel.